 As a student of Brooklyn Tech, Stan was heavily influenced to pursue mathematics by his amazing teacher, Larry Zimmerman.
 He was a member of the New York City Math Team for four years, being a member of its A Team for two years.
 After graduating high school, he continued his association with the NYC Math Team by being a coach for the team, assisting with AMC’s and grading competitions like NYSML, ARML and PUMaC.
 In college Stan competed in the Putnam Competition and received the high score in New York during one of the contests, receiving an award from the MAA.
-Stan is currently the Senior A Contest writer for the NYC Interscholastic Math League and a writer for the NYSML Competition.
+Stan is currently a writer for the NYSML Competition.
 Stan is currently teaching math at Stuyvesant High School.

 Deanna Abramowitz was a Mathematics teacher for over 30 years at Francis Lewis High School.
 She was the coach of the math team and continues to coach the team .She has been an assistant coach of the New York City math team since 1983 and has assisted at ARML and NYSML every year.
 Deanna was awarded the Alfred Kalfus Distinguished Coaches Award and the NYCIML Service Award.

 Ashvin Jaishankar is currently a mathematics teacher at Stuyvesant High School.
-He also is currently the head coach of the Stuyvesant Math Team.
 In addition, Ashvin was a member of the mathematics faculty for the City College of New York Summer Scholars Program for 7 years.
 Ashvin graduated with a Bachelor’s Degree in Mathematics from New York University and a Masters of Arts in Teaching, specializing in Mathematics, from Teachers College.
 He is married and in his spare time, enjoys sports, music, playing board games and trivia.

 A mathematics teacher at Stuyvesant Specialized High School, Jim is a two-time recipient of Math For America’s Master Teacher Fellowship, a 2011 winner of the Sloan Award for Excellence in Teaching Science and Mathematics, and an inaugural winner of the Dartmouth Prize for Exceptional Teaching.
 He has been the head coach of the Stuyvesant math team, and for eight years he was the head coach of the NYC Math Team.
 Jim’s own educational background includes a degree in Operations Research and Engineering from Cornell and a JD from the University of Chicago.